Maieutics studies

 IN BRIEF

-The years of study in the Maieutics program are divided into 2 cycles: a first cycle lasting 3 years (including the PASS or LAS) with the acquisition of basic medical knowledge, teaching the physiological approach to birth and the overall medical management of the mother-child couple; and the second cycle lasting 2 years with teaching of gynecological, obstetric and pediatric pathologies and psychiatry and child psychiatry, as well as the medical management of pregnancy, childbirth and newborns of women with pathology(ies).
+The years of study in the Midwifery program are divided into two cycles: a first cycle lasting three years (including the PASS or LAS) with the acquisition of basic medical knowledge, teaching the physiological approach to birth and the overall medical care of the mother-child couple; and the second cycle lasting two years, covering gynecological, obstetric, and pediatric pathologies, psychiatry, and child psychiatry, as well as the medical care of pregnancy, childbirth, and newborns of women with pathologies.

 USEFUL DOCUMENTS